swagger-akka-http/swagger-pekko-http/README.md

 The swagger 2.0 annotations are very different from those used in swagger 1.5.

-The general pattern for resource definitions and akka-http routes:
+The general pattern for resource definitions and pekko-http routes:

 * Place an individual resource in its own trait
 * Define specific api operations with `def` methods which produce a route